Preparing for Goblin's Gold at Royal Botanic Garden, Sydney

 My passion is life

 For more than twenty years I've been leading high-profile, high-impact projects in the public, private and not-for-profit sector.
 Most recently I was Principal Knowledge Broker for Place Based Science at NSW Department of Planning Industry and Environment.
 I collaborated with people across Government agencies and councils to incorporate the best environmental science knowledge into land use planning across the Sydney metropolitan area.
 Together we imagined and began creating the Green and Blue Living Map - to protect and restore the hydrological and ecological grid that supports life in the Sydney basin.
-I was Yorkshire's first female gas engineer, a railway asset manager, a principal financial analyst at NSW Treasury and managed the Alice Water Smart Homes and Business program.

 On birthdays and Christmas, our postman brought a package covered with stamps of Australian botanicals and marsupials.
 Inside, Granny’s vivid sound pictures of her childhood in the Australian bush, imprinted electromagnetically onto a plastic cassette tape.
 Her stories of this great Southern land made Australia feel so familiar it was like coming home when I first visited aged eleven.